owensgl/intro-genomics/syllabus.md

 The effort to figure out these problems is part of the learning activity.
 2) *Do* use AI to better understand parts of the course material.
 For example, you could ask it to explain what each part of an example script does.
 3) *Do not* use AI to write your assignments.
+All material handed in needs to be written by you.
-Consider AI as a friend who has already graduated and knows the material.
+ Consider AI as a friend who
+has already graduated and knows the material.
 You wouldn't ask your friend to write your assignments, that would be academically dishonest.
 You can use AI to ask background questions around the assignment topic.